magpiedin/collections-dashboard-prep/README.md

 #### RecordType
 Indicates whether the record is "Catalog" or "Accession" data, and therefore part of the catalogged or backlogged items.
-#### DarIndividualCount & Backlog
+#### DarIndividualCount
-The count of items catalogged or backlogged represented by a given catalog or accession record.
+The number of items catalogged, from the DarIndividualCount field of a catalogue record.
+#### Backlog
+The number of items backlogged = the number of catalogued items subtracted from the number accessioned items.
 #### TaxIDRank
 The level to which a specimen has been identified
 #### HasMM